Active or Advanced Cruise Control Indicators

 Active Cruise Control

-These are Active or Advanced Cruise Control (ACC) Indicator symbols.
+These are Active or Advanced or Adaptive Cruise Control (ACC) Indicator symbols.
 The first symbols add a car to the speedometer (the dial) and arrow (pointer) found in another symbol.
 Again, unfortunately it is not immediately clear to the average driver just what it is trying to say.
 The car indicates that the system is responding to traffic ahead and the arrow indicates a speed has been set.
 Note also that some manufacturers may call these systems Smart or Intelligent Cruise Control.
 The manufacturer using the blue image with the numbers 999 below the speedometer calls the system Drive Control.
 It is essentially Active Cruise Control.

 • Also, are you sure one of these is your symbol??
 If yes, then continue on below.